infinityworks/prometheus-example-queries/README.md

 > on(job, instance, method, path)
     rate(demo_api_request_duration_seconds_count{status="200",job="demo"}[5m])
 ```
-*Summary:* This query selects the 500-status rate for any job, instance, method, and path combinations for which the 200-status rate is not at least 50 times higher than the 500-status rate like this:
+*Summary:* This query selects the 500-status rate for any job, instance, method, and path combinations for which the 200-status rate is not at least 50 times higher than the 500-status rate.
+The rate function has been used here as it's designed to be used with the counters in this query.

 *link:* [Julius Volz - Tutorial](https://www.digitalocean.com/community/tutorials/how-to-query-prometheus-on-ubuntu-14-04-part-2)

 ---

-**90th Percentile latentcy**
+**90th Percentile latency**
 ```
  histogram_quantile(0.9, rate(demo_api_request_duration_seconds_bucket{job="demo"}[5m])) > 0.05
 and
     rate(demo_api_request_duration_seconds_count{job="demo"}[5m]) > 1
 ```
 *Summary:*  Select any HTTP endpoints that have a 90th percentile latency higher than 50ms (0.05s) but only for the dimensional combinations that receive more than one request per second.
-We will use the histogram_quantile() function for the percentile calculation here.
+We use the `histogram_quantile()` function for the percentile calculation here.
 It calculates the 90th percentile latency for each sub-dimension.
-To filter the resulting bad latencies and retain only those that receive more than one request per second.
+To filter the resulting bad latencies and retain only those that receive more than one request per second. `histogram_quantile` is only suitable for usage with a Histogram metric.

 *link:* [Julius Volz - Tutorial](https://www.digitalocean.com/community/tutorials/how-to-query-prometheus-on-ubuntu-14-04-part-2)